 - Practice “active recovery.”
 Although binge-watching Netflix on the couch sounds like an appealing way to recover, it’s actually far better to keep moving as a form of recovery.
 Activities like walking, easy cycling, yoga, and even housecleaning are all great forms of active recovery.
 Like the Wizard of Oz’s Tin Man, you have to keep things oiled so they won’t freeze up.
 Staying in motion helps accelerate the healing process.

-If you’re still unsure about how much to exercise and when, work with a certified personal trainer to help you structure a safe, progressive and effective exercise program that will get you to your goals.
+If you’re still unsure about how much to exercise, I can help you structure a safe, progressive and effective exercise program that will get you to your goals.
+Reach out to me here and let’s have a conversation.